YanCotta/AgenticAIPortfolio/README.md

 # AgenticAIPortfolio

-A comprehensive portfolio showcasing advanced Multi-Agent AI Systems built with the CrewAI framework.
-While I have experience with LangGraph and AutoGen, CrewAI's framework offers superior flexibility and completeness for these implementations.
+A comprehensive portfolio showcasing advanced Multi-Agent AI Systems built with the CrewAI, LangGraph and AutoGen frameworks.
+While I have experience with LangGraph and AutoGen, CrewAI's framework, in my opinion, offers superior flexibility and completeness for these implementations.

 ## Overview